 How many times has this happened to you?
-Your child begged for a toy, you made him wait ’til his next birthday or Christmas.
-He opened the gift, squealed with excitement, and then played with it for two weeks before it got put in a bin or toy chest, never to be played with again until you put it in a “giveaway” pile on spring cleaning day.
+Your child begged for a toy, you made him wait till his next birthday or Christmas.
+He opened the gift, squealed with excitement and then played with it for two weeks before it got put in a bin or toy chest, only to be played with again when you put it in a “giveaway” pile on spring cleaning day.

-Our kids are bored with screen-free playtime and parents have to do something before it becomes extinct.
+Our kids are bored with screen-free play time and parents have to do something before it becomes extinct.
 The answer for your family could be loose parts play.
-Here’s what it is and how it can revive your kids’ playtime, summed up in 4 words.
+Here’s what it is an how it can revive your kids’ play time, summed up in 4 words.

 What are loose parts?

-Loose parts are materials kids can move, carry, combine, redesign, line up, and take apart and put back together in multiple ways.
-It’s like LEGOs, but even more basic.
+Loose parts are materials that kids can move, carry, combine, redesign, line up, and take apart and put back together in multiple ways.
+It’s LEGOs, but even more basic.

 Need some examples?